st-wasik/Rough-Set-Theory-Algorithms/README.md

 # Rough Set Theory Algorithms - University project

-This project contains implementatnion of basic Rough Set Theory algorithms.
+This project contains implementation of basic Rough Set Theory algorithms.
 Algorithms are implemented in Haskell.

 ### How to run
 * Install Haskell Platform (from haskell.org).